 - Your share of costs for services is lower (30%) than with a bronze plan

-One of the advantages of a silver plan is that it can be a good choice if you qualify for what are known as “extra savings.3” In order to take advantage of these cost-sharing reductions, you must enroll in a silver plan.
+One of the advantages of a silver plan is that it can be a good choice if you qualify for what are known as “extra savings,” Cost-sharing reductions.
+These cost-sharing reductions are only available to people who enroll in silver plans.
 Use the government’s calculator to see if you’re eligible.
 If you are, you could save thousands of dollars a year.

-The silver plan can also be a good choice for those who can afford to pay a little more in premiums each month and think they may meet the deductible.
+The silver plan can also be a good choice for those who can afford to pay a little more in premiums each month and think they will meet the deductible.

 - Higher monthly premium